St. Francis looks for home win vs Bryant

-FABULOUS FRESHMEN: St. Francis (Pa.)'s Mark Flagg, Maxwell Land and Ronell Giles Jr. have collectively accounted for 42 percent of the team's scoring this season, including 43 percent of all Red Flash points over the last five games.
+LEADING THE WAY: The Bulldogs have been led by Michael Green III and Peter Kiss.
+Green has averaged 18.5 points, 4.3 rebounds and 4.5 assists while Kiss has accounted for 17.5 points, 5.5 rebounds and 2.3 steals per game.
+The Red Flash have been led by seniors Ramiir Dixon-Conover and Mark Flagg, who have combined to score 22.1 points per outing.

-CLAMPING DOWN: The Bulldogs have allowed only 74 points per game to conference opponents so far, an improvement from the 82.5 per game they gave up against non-conference competition.
+NEC IMPROVEMENT: The Red Flash have scored 69.8 points per game across four conference games, an improvement from the 64.5 per game they recorded in non-conference play.

-CREATING OFFENSE: Peter Kiss has either made or assisted on 41 percent of all Bryant field goals over the last three games.
-The senior guard has 22 field goals and 17 assists in those games.
+CREATING OFFENSE: Dixon-Conover has made or assisted on 45 percent of all St. Francis (Pa.) field goals over the last three games.
+Dixon-Conover has accounted for 18 field goals and 19 assists in those games.

-UNDEFEATED WHEN: Bryant is a perfect 7-0 when it holds an opponent to 83 points or fewer.
-The Bulldogs are 2-2 when opponents score more than 83.
+WINLESS WHEN: St. Francis (Pa.) is 0-6 this year when it scores 75 points or fewer and 2-0 when it scores at least 76.

-ASSIST-TO-FG RATIO: The Bulldogs have recently used assists to create buckets more often than the Red Flash.
-St. Francis (Pa.) has 39 assists on 74 field goals (52.7 percent) across its previous three outings while Bryant has assists on 58 of 96 field goals (60.4 percent) during its past three games.
+PASSING FOR POINTS: The Red Flash have recently used assists to create buckets more often than the Bulldogs.
+St. Francis (Pa.) has an assist on 50 of 83 field goals (60.2 percent) across its previous three games while Bryant has assists on 49 of 90 field goals (54.4 percent) during its past three games.

 ———